Filler Failure Repair Authority Guide

 Complete Removal

-Not just removing filler, but destroying or removing encapsulating capsule to prevent recurrence
+Not just removing filler, but also destroying or removing the encapsulating capsule, reducing the risk of re-formation

 Clinical Treatment Guideline